PaloAltoNetworks/panos.pan.dev/api/tp/tp-public-api-access-limits.md

 | `X-RateLimit-Limit`                      | Specifies the maximum number of requests that the user is permitted to make per minute. |
 | `X-RateLimit-Remaining`                  | Specifies the number of requests remaining in the current one minute rate limit window. |
 | `X-RateLimit-Reset`                      | Indicates the timestamp at which the current one minute rate limit window resets. |

-The 24 hour period usage statistics are currently only available in the response message.